DulalSandip/geo-ip-reverse/README.md

 # GeoP IP Reverse

-GeoP IP Reverse is a simple web application that retrieves geolocation details from IP addresses using reverse geocoding.
+Geo IP Reverse is a simple web application that retrieves geolocation details from IP addresses using reverse geocoding.
 It finds the real latitude and longitude with good accuracy.

 ## Demo Image